Investor-Focused Landscaping Plan Sample: Route Density & Margins

 The Route as a Profit Engine: Data-Driven Lawn Care Route Optimization

-1. Asset-Based Clustering: Grouping properties not just by location, but by soil type and grass species.
-Sandy soil drains faster, allowing mowing sooner after rain than clay-heavy lots, enabling dynamic rescheduling that keeps crews productive during volatile weather.
+1. Asset-Based Clustering: Group properties by soil type and grass species.
+Sandy soil dries faster, allowing earlier mowing after rain—keeping crews productive.

-2. Integrated Service Stops: Training crews to perform a 90-second irrigation head diagnostic during every mow.
-Identifying a simple leak early prevents a costly callback later and creates an immediate, high-margin repair ticket.
+2. Integrated Service Stops: Train crews to do 90-second irrigation checks during mows.
+Catching a leak early prevents a costly callback and creates a repair ticket.

 Decoding Profitability: Granular Landscaping Profit Margin Benchmarks